 The Consejo Aguaruna Huambisa is widely regarded as the primary political entity representing the Awajún and Wampis peoples.
 The Awajún, through the Consejo Aguaruna Huambisa, played a central role in national level indigenous movements in Peru and in the founding of the Coordinating Body of Indigenous Organizations of the Amazon Basin (COICA), which represents Amazonian peoples from all over the South American continent.

-Through the network Deep in Forests, designer Violeta Villacorta met Awajún-Wampis representative Ambrocio Uwak in Tambopata, Madre de Dios.
-He connected her with artisans from the Women’s Association of the Nor-Oriental Awajún Region (AMARNO) in the community of Urakusa.
+Through the network Deep in Forests, designer Violeta Villacorta met Awajún-Wampis representative Ambrocio Uwak.
+He connected her with artisans from the Women’s Association of the Nor-Oriental Awajún Region (AMARNO).

 In July 2011, upon their invitation, Violeta visited their community to meet the Awajún artisans.
 This visit started their partnership.
 The Awajún artisans are a highly talented and skilled group of women who are devoted to their artistry.
 The Collection section on this website includes exquisite traditional Awajún accessories and collections made with seeds and other plant fiber materials, developed in partnership with Awajún artisans: Awajún, Etsa, Núgkui, Yumi, Muun & Mara collections.
 Visit our online Shop to purchase Awajún Amazon rainforest eco fashion, jewelry and accessories.